ReadingAndThinking.com

 After reading "A More Beautiful Question", I was able to have a deeper understanding of the consultant's obedience.
 Although I didn't ask them to ask questions throughout the whole process, it is indeed a good way for everyone to participate.
 In the relatively large training in 2016, I will use this method of inquiry questioning.

 Second, problem-storming is better than brainstorming.
-Brainstorming sometimes goes to two extremes, either there is no wind, or it is very violent, and it feels like it is about to start.
+Brainstorming sometimes goes to two extremes; either there is no wind, or it is very violent, and it feels like it is about to start.
 The former stems from the fear of making mistakes, and the latter stems from the contradictions arising from the maintenance of one's own views.

 Therefore, it is far better for everyone to ask constructive questions together than to think of ideas together.

-1. it greatly reduces the pressure on the person who has the problem (the big problem is that the question is wrong), and
+1. It greatly reduces the pressure on the person who has the problem (the big problem is that the question is wrong), and

-2. it also opens up from another angle. situation.
+2. It also opens up from another angle. situation.
 My habit is to ask a question 25 times per group, and it works pretty well each time.

 Third, in today's ever-changing world, people with continuous expertise have a way out.
 Don't say that the knowledge of college textbooks is far from reality, that is, in the workplace, much of the knowledge we master will age rapidly, so many people will go to participate in training.
 Only by mastering the ability to "ask the right questions" can we become valuable in the enterprise and keep pace with the times.